The ultimate guide to intermittent fasting 20:4

 Cons

-And there’s no guarantee of results.
+And there’s no guarantee of results, in general or compared to less restrictive fasting schedules.
 That’s a lot of effort to put in to not get any payoff.

 Is intermittent fasting 20:4 right for you?

-If you’re ALREADY a seasoned intermittent fasting pro with a good amount of intermittent fasting practice under your belt, maybe 20:4 intermittent fasting could be right for you.
-If you’re seeing results with your existing protocol and you’re curious if a longer fast could crank them up a gear, it’s worth a try.
+If you’re ALREADY a seasoned intermittent fasting pro with a good amount of intermittent fasting practice under your belt, and your healthcare team thinks 20:4 intermittent fasting could be right for you, maybe it’s time to give it a go.
+If you’re seeing results with your existing schedule, you’re curious if a longer fast could crank them up a grear, and your doctor is on board, it could be worth a try.

-But if you’re a newbie to all this fasting business, don’t start here.
+But if you’re a newbie to all this fasting business, or your healthcare team has concerns, definitely don’t start here.

 There are many other options you could choose that would almost definitely lead to greater success.
-For instance, here’s three intermittent fasting methods you could try:
+For instance, our favorites are shorter time-restricted eating schedules like:

 5 tips for getting started with the 20:4 intermittent fasting method

 To be clear: 20:4 intermittent fasting isn’t for beginners.
-But if you’re switching from something like 16:8 or ADF to 20:4, here are a few things that’ll help you start strong.
+But if you and your doctor are on board, here are a few things that’ll help you start strong.

 A longer fast means a greater risk of dehydration, as you’ll probably be eating less.